usmanmuhd/AnonymousCoders/README.md

 ## Ebin
 Creating a sophisticated network of ebins for a better waste management.
 We are developing a dustbin which notifies the muncipality manager and the User(Citizens) about the varying waste level of public wastebins in realtime.
 It also notifies the muncipality if more dustbins are required in a given area.

+### NodeMCU_final

+It is to be updated to the NodeMCU using the Arduino IDE and using the respective NodeMCU wrapper for it.
+The NodeMCU sends the depth of dustbin over wifi and is recieved by the server

 ### Server